HTTP

 Use route decorators for HTTP methods:

-import { Delete, Get, Patch, Post, Put } from '@bunito/http';Available decorators include Get, Post, Put, Patch, Delete, All, and Route.
+import { Delete, Get, Head, OnRequest, Patch, Post, Put } from '@bunito/http';Available decorators include Get, Head, Post, Put, Patch, Delete, and OnRequest.
+Use OnRequest when a handler should match any HTTP method.
+OPTIONS is handled by the router for discovered routes, which is especially useful for CORS preflight requests.

 Request Injections